 The front door at Glazebrook may well be a rip in the space-time continuum.
 Outside, English decorum reigns; inside, a wonderland for your senses waits.
 You don’t really find a hotel, more a contemporary art installation that you get to live in for a day or two.
 It’s a reinvention of a 19th-century collector’s house and it overflows with pink flamingos, enormous chandeliers, ancient maps, a bust of the queen with a halo instead of a crown.
 There’s a dinosaur in the library, a tasting room for whisky and wine, a red-marbled bar with sofas and armchairs, then doors onto a terrace for afternoon tea.
 Rooms come fully loaded: vast beds, the loveliest linen, cool design, quirky art.
 You get iPads, smart TVs and minibars ‘on the house’.
 Black marble bathrooms are flawless, with walk-in showers, fluffy robes, perhaps a free-standing bath.
-Ambrosial food waits downstairs, maybe goats cheese mousse, rake of lamb, hake with shellfish butter, chocolate delice with popcorn.
-The A38 passes nearby, a distant hum when you’re outside, so don’t let that put you off visiting this exceptional hotel.
+Ambrosial food waits downstairs, maybe goat’s cheese mousse, rack of lamb, hake with shellfish butter, chocolate delice with popcorn.
+Although the A38 passes nearby, there’s only a distant hum when you’re outside, so don’t let that put you off visiting this exceptional hotel.
 Dartmoor waits.